 Bringing your own cup for a coffee is a simple way to reduce the amount of plastics out there.
 Think Coffee and Juice Co. at Callaghan campus sells KeepCups which are reusable coffee cups which replicate disposable cup sizes.
 These cups come in a variety of colours and are made from glass or durable plastic.
 Why should you use these cups you ask?
 Well let’s say you have two coffees a day.
 That’s 14 cups a week, which is 728 disposable cups within a year – just goes to show that your little contribution of bringing your own mug will definitely help the earth.

 Most coffee shops at UON use bio cups, but if you bring your own mug you can even get a discount!
-The Coffee Cart (on the Shortland side at Callaghan) gives a 30c discount for bringing your own mug.
+See the full list of cafes at Callaghan which offer a discount.
 The cafes at Ourimbah also offer a similar discount.

 And also, who needs a straw?
 Go traditional by sipping directly from the cup.
 It’s all about reducing the amount of unnecessary plastics in your life.
 Like rather than using disposable cutlery every day, why not pack your own?